apollographql/apollo-server/docs/source/federation/entities.md

 }
 ```

-Similar to the `reviews` relationship example above, Apollo Gateway fetches the required `upc` field from the `products` service and passes it to the `inventory` service, even if the query didn't ask for the `upc`:
+Similar to the `reviews` relationship example above, the gateway fetches the required `upc` field from the `products` service and passes it to the `inventory` service, even if the query didn't ask for the `upc`:

 ```graphql
 query {